jceresearch/stixls/README.md

 Features
 - two-way updating (notes to board and board to note).
 - works in Excel standard, not an add in, etc.
-- Separated app (the one you download here) from data (Board workbook).
+- Separate app (the one you download here) from data (Board workbooks).
-- version control, in the back it saves snapshots (except when using the fast buttons)
+- version control, it saves snapshots when doing save to table (except when using the fast buttons)
-- autoarrange feature gives you a sort of data driven visualisation, but still saves the shape position, so you can manually tweak
+- autoarrange feature gives you a kind of data driven visualisation, but still saves the shape position, so you can manually tweak
-- it renders in Excel online and ios app, so technically people can see and update the data or postit from a mobile.
+- it renders in Excel online/iOS app, so people can see and update the data or postit from a mobile.
 No macros on those, unfortunately.
 - export features (File Menu)
 - adding a row of data will generate a note next time you do “Table to Board” and a new (copy/paste) note will add a row and generally there are many controls to detect issues, not perfect but works well enough.
 - Many rendering options: colour, visible, size, bold font, red text... based on conditions you can setup in the layout, and ultimately you can define in a column in excel with whatever formulae you see fit.